PanoFlow: Learning 360{\deg} Optical Flow for Surrounding Temporal Understanding: Experiments

-We evaluate PanoFlow on the Flow360 dataset using the test split.
+We evaluate PanoFlow on the FlowScape dataset using the test split.
 Results are shown in Tab.~\ref{tab:quantitative}, where we split the results based on the weather conditions.
+The best results are bolded, the second best are underlined.
 We term the method using the PanoFlow framework as PanoFlow $( \cdot )$.
+We denote $*$ and $**$ to distinguish models using FDA-R and FDA-E methods.
 C+T means that the models are trained on FlyingChairs (C) and FlyingThings (T).
-F indicates methods using only Flow360 (F) train split for finetuning.
-When using C+T for training, our method achieves a $10.3\%$ error reduction for RAFT, and a $9.5\%$ error reduction for CSFlow.
+F indicates methods using only FlowScape (F) train split for finetuning.
+When using C+T for training, our method achieves an $11.7\%$ error reduction for RAFT, and a $12.4\%$ error reduction for CSFlow.
 The results of CSFlow are slightly better than RAFT, which demonstrates its better cross-dataset generalizability.
-After finetuning on Flow360, estimating flow under PanoFlow framework can further improve the accuracy.
-Our PanoFlow (CSFlow) improves EPE from 4.47 to 3.31 ($\uparrow26.0\%$).
-It is worth noting that CSFlow outperforms RAFT in most weather, except in rainy days.
-This is due to the cross-strip correlation~\cite{shi2022csflow} that encodes the global context.
-The rainy data synthesized by CARLA contains a large number of similar raindrops distributed throughout the panoramic image.
-Therefore, while the introduction of global context via CSFlow is beneficial for most weather conditions, the fine-grained all-pair correlation in RAFT serves as an important advantage in rainy scenes.
+After finetuning on FlowScape, estimating flow under PanoFlow framework can further improve the accuracy.
+Our PanoFlow (CSFlow) improves EPE from $4.47$ to $3.25$ (${\uparrow}27.3\%$).
+Interestingly, FDA-R also makes it easier for the model to cope with ERP deformations when trained on the perspective dataset.
+When we turn off FDA and train on FlowScape, the FDA-E models have a slightly better overall accuracy than FDA-R, but this advantage does not hold in all weather conditions.
+We believe this is due to the fact that, by introducing deformed optical flow field for training process which is changed randomly in each iteration instead of being fixed, our model is able to extract robust features for computing visual similarity across different distortion modalities.